 Amherst knows its excellence is sustained not only by its remarkable students, faculty, administrators, and staff, but by its network of dedicated volunteers.
-Each year, in addition to their supporting gifts, approximately 1,100 alumni volunteer their time to the Annual Fund.
+Each year, in addition to their supporting gifts, approximately 1,100 alumni volunteer their time to the Amherst Fund.

 Whether you’re a long-term volunteer or new to the team, please know we are grateful you have made Amherst a priority.
 Thank you for your dedication to—and for your own generous support of—Amherst.

 The College’s Amherst Fund has a long tradition of excellence and this success is a result of strong class-based efforts.
 To this end, the Class Agent is responsible for recruiting, supporting, encouraging, and managing a team of Associate Agents and 1821 Chair(s); assigning classmates to those Associate Agents and 1821 Chair(s); soliciting gifts, particularly from the Associate Agents, 1821 Chair(s) and class officers; helping determine and implement strategies towards the class dollar, 1821 Society, and participation goals for the class; and maintaining close contact with staff liaison in the Amherst Fund.

 Recruited by the Class Agent to aid in the Amherst Fund drive, the Associate Agent is expected to lead by example and to make a gift to the Amherst Fund before asking others to do the same.
 An Associate Agent is responsible for speaking with each classmate they are assigned, soliciting a gift, thanking each donor, and providing regular updates to the Class Agent.